A to Z of MS

-Antibodies are created by the immune system as part of the response to foreign objects, such as bacteria and viruses.
-Antibodies are proteins that lock onto the surface of an invading particle helping the body to kill it off.
+Antibodies are proteins produced by the immune system as part of the protective response to foreign objects, such as bacteria and viruses.
+Sometimes, a person will develop antibodies against the drugs they are taking.
+This can reduce or neutralise the drug's effectiveness as their body tries to remove the drug.

 References